Making security understandable

 What makes Clarity different

-Knowledge, not just search - Clarity builds a structural model of the system being investigated: components, interfaces, protocols, firmware, vendors.
+Structural knowledge, not just search - Clarity builds a structural model of the system being investigated: components, interfaces, protocols, firmware, vendors.
 Queries can follow the structure, not just the keywords.

 Gap-aware reasoning - The tool tracks what it expected to find but didn't.
 "No firmware update history found" or "no application note for this package variant" is often more useful than a confident wrong answer.

-Provenance-first - Every fact cites its source: which document, which page, which extraction method, which confidence tier.
+Provenance for every claim - Every fact cites its source: which document, which page, which extraction method, which confidence tier.
 Claims that come from model inference rather than ingested material are flagged as such.

 Multi-modal ingestion - PDFs, schematics, photographs of boards, code, handwritten margin notes.
 A local vision model reads what text extraction can't.